Quick Summary

 Step 5: CRUD Operations on Relationships

-1. Attach Tags to a Post (Create): Use the attach method on a model instance to associate it with related models.
+1. Attach Tags to a Post (Create): Use the attach method to associate a post with one or more tags.

 $post = Post::find(1);